Authentication

 const imageBlob = await response.blob();

-Token in query (not allowed)
+token query parameter (not allowed)

 Errors